davidcorton/archSeries/README.md

 * `probs` is a vector of relative probabilities from which to sample.
 The length of this vector should match the desired number of bins in the output.
 For a uniform dummy set, pass a uniform numeric vector whose length matches the desired number of bins - e.g. `rep(1, 100)` where 100 bins are required.
 Alternatively, use this to specify a custom prior distribution, e.g. the output of an `aorist` call or the median values for each bin from a `date.simulate` call.
 *[currently designed for a data.table (the output of an aorist call) consisting of a numeric column ('aoristic.sum') to be used as relative probabilities, and a character column ('labels') containing bin labels - this needs to be worked on (see point 4 below)]*
 * `weight` is a numeric vector (or data frame/data.table) representing (weighted) instances to be simulated.
-If given an additional character column called taxon, this can be used to select rows for analysis using the 'species' argument.
+If given an additional character column called "group", this can be used to select rows for analysis using the `filter` argument.
-* `species` is a character vector indicating which rows should be included in analysis (defaults to NULL).
-It will be ignored if no taxon column is provided in 'data'.
+* `filter` is a character vector indicating which rows should be included in analysis (defaults to NULL).
+It will be ignored if no "group" column is provided in `weight`.
 * `start.date` is a single numeric value for the start of the time period to be analysed (defaults to 0).
+Overruled if `breaks` set.
-* `end.date` is a single numric value for the end end of the time period to be analysed (defaults to 2000).
+* `end.date` is a single numeric value for the end end of the time period to be analysed (defaults to 2000).
+Overruled if `breaks` set.
+* `bin.width` is a single numeric value setting the resolution of the analysis, in years (defaults to 100).
+Overruled if `breaks` set.
-* `rep` is the number of times the simulation will be run (defaults to 100).
+* `reps` is the number of times the simulation will be run (defaults to 100).

 **Returns:**
 A long-format data table giving the sum of weight for each bin in each repeat.